 The latest permanent exhibition 'Enthüllt.
 Berlin und seine Denkmäler' at the Spandau Citadel was opened on April 29, 2016.
 The show exhibits political monuments which have been shaping Berlin's cityscape since the 18th century and up to the present day.
-To this end, Idee und Klang produced two multi-channel sound installations.
+To this end, Idee und Klang produced two multi-channel sound installations in the AROS Format.

 Situated in one room, a bench with integrated sculptures from the magnificent boulevard 'Siegesallee', which Wilhelm II once commissioned for Berlin's Tiergarten, has been reconstructed.
 In this room, a whole summer day of the year 1907 is being imitated acoustically by way of a 26-channel sound installation.
 The installation is being supported by a lighting choreography throwing wandering shadows onto the bench.
 The immersive sound composition, where people, carriages, cars and nature sounds join together to form an overall picture, follows the objective to transport the visitor to a different time and place.